CamStan/test-docs/unifyfs-docs/docs/verifyio.rst

 The final line printed contains a summary of all the potential conflicts.
-This consists of the total number of read-after-write (RAW) and write-after-write (WAW) operations performed by different processes or the same process.
+This consists of the total number of read-after-write (RAW) and write-after-write (WAW) potentially conflicting operations performed by different processes or the same process.

 VerifyIO Results
 ^^^^^^^^^^^^^^^^